-PI: Carlo Croce, MD, of the Molecular Biology and Cancer Genetics Program
+PI: Carlo Croce, MD, of the Cancer Biology Program (formerly Molecular Biology and Cancer Genetics)

 Objectives: Develop microRNA and ultraconserved non-coding RNA (UCR) biomarkers for the assessment of cancer risk and for the early detection of five different epithelial cancers, including the four most common malignant tumors: lung, breast, prostate and colorectal cancer.